brayden-s-haws/speak_easy_text_to_speech/README.md

 - **api_processor**: This file manages the sending of each text chunk for processing by the API.
 It also concatenates the files and cleans up the individual files.

 ## Setup
+The compute demands for this are low since it it just some simple data cleaning and then sending to an API to do the heavy lifting.
+I deployed the Flask version of this on Replit om their smallest machine size and added some autoscaling back up, in case there is a lot of web traffic.
+If you dont require a front end or web app you should be able to run the python version locally on almost any machine.
+This set of commands will install all the required packages: `pip install Flask APScheduler requests openai ffmpeg-python`.

 ## Acknowledgements